James McGarry (1944 - 2020) - Obituary

-Colchester - James.
-F. (Jim) McGarry, 76, passed away September 21st in his home from complications of Idiopathic Pulmonary Fibrosis.
+Colchester, VT - James F. (Jim) McGarry, 76, passed away September 21st in his home from complications of Idiopathic Pulmonary Fibrosis.
 He was surrounded by his loving family.

 Born in New Haven, CT on December 24th, 1944 the son of the late James (Fred) and Emma (Purgay) McGarry.
 He is predeceased by his sister Joan (McGarry) Heath of Wilmington, DE and son-in-law Nicholas Quinn.